kevinolega/callcentertrainingtips/_posts/2014-03-11-sir-maam-confidence.md

 Over time some of us had over practiced this trait to the point that we tremble at the idea of speaking with someone we perceive as higher level than us.

-When I was working in sales many colleagues were fearful or wait I think that's a bit too harsh.&nbsp; The word should be nervous when speaking to the purchasing manager or the CEO or owner of the company.
+When I was working in sales many colleagues were fearful or wait I think that's a bit too harsh.

+The word should be nervous when speaking to the purchasing manager or the CEO or owner of the company.

 Filipinos are the only people I know who are still obedient to the class system.

 People see themselves as lower level and as a result they see themselves inferior or unworthy to speak with people in a high position.

 You see people referring to people as sir and ma'am a lot.

 I think it's overused.

 In American culture people either go by Mr. Last name or ms. Last name or on a first-name basis.